Flow morphology and patterns in porous media convection: A persistent homology analysis

 The diffusive behaviour describes well the one observed numerically and reported in figure~\ref{fig:qualit}(a) for early times ($t\le0.35$).

-When a sufficiently thick layer of dense (cold) fluid forms beneath the top boundary, the initial temperature fluctuations amplify, leading to the formation of finger-like structures (figure~\ref{fig:qualit}c) \citep{riaz2006onset,ennis2005onset}, which eventually grow and extend vertically bringing downward dense fluid, and enhancing transport due to convection (figure~\ref{fig:qualit}d) \citep{slim2013dissolution}.
-Afterwards, the dynamics of the fingers stops being individual, and the interaction among neighbouring flow structures is such that small fingers merge into larger descending plumes \citep{riaz2006onset,backhaus2011convective}.
-This phase occurs over several generations of fingers, and corresponds to a reduction of the flux (figures~\ref{fig:qualit}e-f).
-The space left by the fingers that merged is eventually filled with dense fluid \citep{slim2014solutal}, and the process of fingers formation and merging continues in a statistically-steady fashion (figure~\ref{fig:qualit}g).
-Eventually, the fingers grow and reach the lower boundary (at $t\approx7$), and the average fluid density in the domain increases progressively (i.e., the bulk flow temperature diminishes).
+When a sufficiently thick layer of dense (cold) fluid forms beneath the top boundary, the initial temperature fluctuations amplify, leading to the formation of thermal plumes (figure~\ref{fig:qualit}c) \citep{riaz2006onset,ennis2005onset}, which eventually grow and extend vertically bringing downward dense fluid, and enhancing transport due to convection (figure~\ref{fig:qualit}d) \citep{slim2013dissolution}.
+Afterwards, the dynamics of the plumes stops being individual, and the interaction among neighbouring flow structures is such that small plumes merge into larger descending plumes \citep{riaz2006onset,backhaus2011convective}.
+This phase occurs over several generations of plumes, and corresponds to a reduction of the flux (figures~\ref{fig:qualit}e-f).
+The space left by the plumes that merged is eventually filled with dense fluid \citep{slim2014solutal}, and the process of plumes formation and merging continues in a statistically-steady fashion (figure~\ref{fig:qualit}g).
+Eventually, the plumes grow and reach the lower boundary (at $t\approx7$), and the average fluid density in the domain increases progressively (i.e., the bulk flow temperature diminishes).
 During this regime, the Nusselt number is nearly constant and equal to \citep{depaoli2025grl}:

 At a later stage ($t\approx 14-15$ in 3D, figure~\ref{fig:qualit}h), this process leads to an increase of the fluid density in the upper layer, corresponding to a reduction of the density contrast between the fluid in the upper layer and the upper boundary.
 This marks the start of the shutdown of convection~\citep{hewitt2013convective}: a sudden reduction of the driving force corresponds to a decrease of $\nus_T$, the evolution of which has been accurately predicted by physical models \citep{hewitt2013convective,slim2014solutal,depaoli2025grl}.
 We choose here to employ the formulation proposed by \citet{depaoli2025grl} (with the same parameters) to model the shutdown phase, given by